The Allure of French Opaline Glass

-These regal glass containers have survived over 120 years of change, including two world wars, packed away in European warehouses, which is why they are in remarkable condition.
+These regal glass containers have survived over decades of change, including two world wars, packed away in European warehouses, which is why they are in remarkable condition.
 Behold, something truly special that has waited generations to rest upon the vanities of the stylish and routinely chic.
 Mystically opaque, opaline glass was produced in a variety of colors with the earliest examples being turquoise blue (also referred to as "Petroleum blue"), yellow, and pink.
-Certain colors were also produced in limited quantities during certain decades, however we believe that this selection is from the later half of the 1800s.
 The history of opaline is rich like the gilt bronze hardware on each box.
-One will find not a single seam or maker's mark on any of the glass, leaving only the distinct appearance that defines French opaline.
+One will find not a single seam or maker's mark on any of the glass, leaving only the distinct appearance that defines opaline.

 Exploring ways to curate the finest vanity, an altar of daily preparation, has become an ongoing journey for Loren Hope.
 Cultivating a space where all of your adored beauty accoutrements and jewelry can be honored, is the definition of self care.
 With so many colorful shapes, opaline is ideal for collecting and pairing together to create intriguing vignettes.
 These darling containers are heirlooms which will continue to grow in value, yet never fade in elegance.
 We hope you will delight in the regular satisfaction that these boxes will bring, just as much as we have enjoyed sourcing each one for our dear customers.